umasubra/ExcelJsDocumentation/resources/range.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
 `row`          | Number | Required.
-Row number of the cell to be retrieved.
+The row number of the cell to be retrieved.
 Zero-indexed.
 `col`          | Number | Required.
-Column number of the cell to be retrieved.
+The column number of the cell to be retrieved.
 Zero-indexed.

 #### Returns